 If you’re visiting Mexico then make sure you have Oaxaca on your list of places to see.
-It’s often overlooked by travelers but I can tell you now, it’s NOT to be missed.
+It’s often overlooked by travelers but I can tell you now that it’s definitely not to be missed.

-Furthermore, there are a number of Oaxaca Tours that I highly recommend doing to make the most out of your time during your visit and ensuring you get to see everything and experience everything in the little time you may have here.
+There are a number of awesome tours in Oaxaca that I highly recommend doing to make the most out of your time during your visit and ensure you get to experience everything in the little time you may have.

 7 Awesome Oaxaca Tours